Feastio

 We'd be safely separated from Blake by large poles strong enough to resist a rhino leaning against them.
 For what I hope are obvious reasons, nobody is allowed to enter the actual rhino enclosure.

-As one other couple was touring with us, we'd take turns getting close to him, with no more than two people within the designated space.
+As one other couple was touring with us, we took turns getting close to him, with no more than two people within the designated space.
 We'd be allowed to touch him on his shoulder and the side of his back.
 Touching of the face and ears is not permitted.

 Meeting Blake

-After we learned the Rhinory rules of engagement, we left the barn for the short walk to Blake's enclosure.
-At the end of a gravel path, we arrived at a small slab of concrete with a roof for shade.
+After we learned the Rhinory rules of engagement, we left the barn for a short walk to Blake's enclosure.
+At the end of a gravel path, we arrived at a small concrete slab with a roof for shade.

 Large steel poles separated us from 4,000 pounds of southern white rhinoceros.
 One of the other rhino keepers had already drawn Blake to the visitor area with some delicious hay.

-Christine explained that all training is done with positive reinforcement.
+Christine explained that all training uses positive reinforcement.
 Trainers use whistles and touch.
 Rhinos are tactile.
 They can feel human touch despite their thick hides, often covered in mud to keep them cool and protect them from insects.

 Lifespan and Population